 You are going to need to be productive, and self-motivated.
 You will have no one looking over you to evaluate if you are performing at your best.

 Trust is a huge part of remote work and you will want to perform to a high standard to prove to your employer or freelance clients that you can be trusted to complete work to deadlines and to a good standard.

 Do you need people around you to motivate you to work?
 Do you do your best work when you are collaborating with people in the same room?
 If the answer is yes to either of these questions then remote working might not be for you.

 Work routine is essential

 Creating a morning and evening routine is essential to have the perfect work-life balance.
-Have a dedicated time of the where your focus is on work, but build in exercise, sleep, and activities that you enjoy outside of work.
+Have a dedicated time of the where your focus is on work, but build in exercise, sleep, and activities that you enjoy.

 Remote working suits introverts

 Remote work can be a lonely existence sometimes, so it is important that you like your own company and are happy to spend time alone.

 That said, it’s important that you take time out to engage with family and friends, or, go to a coffee shop and strike up a conversation with other people working in there.

 If you an extrovert and are the type of person that likes to be around people, then remote working in co-working spaces might suit you better since you will be able to engage with people who are working close to you, or, at networking events.